ciel-lang/CIEL/docs/libraries.md

 ### JSON

-We use [shasht](https://github.com/yitzchak/shasht).
+We use [shasht](https://github.com/yitzchak/shasht) to read and write JSON.
 It has a `json` nickname.

+We use [cl-json-pointer](https://github.com/y2q-actionman/cl-json-pointer/) to refer to nested keys with a short syntax.
+It has a `json-pointer` nickname.

+#### read-json, write-json

-It is one of the newest and one of the best JSON handling libraries.
+Shasht is one of the newest and one of the best JSON handling libraries.

 To encode an object to a stream (standard output, a string, or another stream), use `write-json`.
 Its signature is: